 Landings on Villa is a 16-unit development in Villa Park for persons with disabilities.
-Families will live in the active downtown Villa Park neighborhood that is a mix of uses: single-family, multifamily and commercial neighborhood.
-The site is only a short walk…
+Individuals will live in the active downtown Villa Park neighborhood that is a mix of uses: single-family, multifamily and commercial neighborhood.
+The site is only a short…

 - Project-based subsidies available for rental property developers, owners through Regional Housing Initiative

 - To address metropolitan Chicago’s growing demand for quality, rental homes in attractive locations, developers and owners of rental housing near transit and jobs in Cook, DuPage, Lake, McHenry, and Will counties are encouraged to participate in the Regional Housing Initiative (RHI).
 Through…

 More articles »

 Areas of expertise

 - Affordable housing

 - Housing Finance

 M.U.P.P., Urban Planning and Policy, University of Illinois at Chicago

 B.A., International Political Economics, University of California, Berkeley